toml-lang/toml-test/README.md

 toml-test [toml-test-encoder]: using embeded tests:  83 passed,  0 failed
 ```

-The `go get` commands install Go packages and binaries.
+The `go install` commands install Go packages and binaries.

 To test your decoder you will have to satisfy the interface expected by
 `toml-test`; then execute `toml-test your-decoder` in the `toml-test` directory
 to run your decoder against all tests.

-To test your encoder, the instructions are the same, except the input/output
+To test your encoder, the instructions are the same, except the input/output is
-is reversed, and you'll need to run `toml-test -encoder your-encoder`.
+reversed, and you'll need to run `toml-test -encoder your-encoder`.
-(You can install my TOML encoder with `go get
-github.com/BurntSushi/toml/cmd/toml-test-encoder`.)

 ### Interface of a decoder
 For your decoder to be compatible with `toml-test` it **must** satisfy the